NSW Young lawyers

 Keeping our members ‘in the know’ is important to us.

-Each quarter, we will email the latest edition of our e-newsletter Debrief to all young lawyers.
+Each month, we will email the latest edition of our e-newsletter Debrief to all young lawyer members.

-Debrief contains feature articles on issues affecting the legal profession, a message from the President as well as information on our activities, upcoming events and committees.
+Debrief contains feature articles on issues affecting the legal profession as well as information on our activities, upcoming events and committees.